-Unwrapping producer methods allow you to create injectable objects that have "self-managed" lifecycles, and are particularly useful if you have need a bean whose lifecycle does not exactly match one of the lifecycles of one of the existing scopes.
+Unwrapping producer methods allow you to create injectable objects that have "self-managed" lifecycles.
+An unwrapped injectable object is useful if you need a bean whose lifecycle does not exactly match one of the lifecycles of the existing scopes.
 The lifecycle of the bean is managed by the bean that defines the producer method, and changes to the unwrapped object are immediately visible to all clients.